grempe/secretsharing/README.md

     # show shares
     c1.shares.each { |share| puts share }

-    # recover secret from shares
+    # recover secret from shares by using a new Container
+    # where the number of Shares expected is the same.
     c2 = SecretSharing::Shamir::Container.new(3)

     # Accepts SecretSharing::Shamir::Share objects or